Bluevac BTV8 (bluetongue virus inactivated, serotype...) - QI04AA02

 - What is Bluevac BTV8 and what is it used for?

 - How does Bluevac BTV8 work?

-- What benefit has Bluevac BTV8 shown during the studies?
+- What benefits have Bluevac BTV8 shown in studies?

-- What is the risk associated with Bluevac BTV8?
+- What are the risks associated with Bluevac BTV8?

 This document is a summary of the European Public Assessment Report.
 Its purpose is to explain how the assessment done by the Committee for Medicinal Products for Veterinary Use (CVMP) on the basis of the documentation provided, led to the recommendations on the conditions of use.